MicrosoftDocs/m365copilot-docs/docs/manage.md

 However, the **Teams admin center** ([admin.teams.microsoft.com](https://admin.teams.microsoft.com/)) provides additional admin controls to enable or disable the Graph connector within the app, so long as you implement a `graphConnector.notificationUrl` for your app to handle the enable / disable notifications.
 For more info, see [Simplify connector deployment in Teams admin center](/graph/connecting-external-content-deploy-teams?context=/microsoft-365-copilot/extensibility/context).

-For admin settings for developing Graph connectors, see [Requirements for developing Microsoft graph connectors](./prerequisites.md#requirements-for-developing-microsoft-graph-connector).
+For admin prerequisites for developing Graph connectors, see [Requirements for developing Microsoft graph connectors](./prerequisites.md#requirements-for-developing-microsoft-graph-connector).

 ## See also